rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

 use with Bowtie 2, and the `Bowtie 2 manual`_ for details on each of these options.
 These options should suffice for most users.
-If you require a more customized alignment workflow, you can align your your FASTQ files outside of SEISMIC-RNA, then pass the resulting XAM files into SEISMIC-RNA at the step :ref:`wf_relate`.
+If you require a more customized alignment workflow, then you can align your FASTQ files outside of SEISMIC-RNA, then pass the resulting XAM files into SEISMIC-RNA at the step :ref:`wf_relate`.